Community Manager is an increasingly popular job title.

 The Community Manager Appreciation Day

 Many community managers I talk to tend to have this one thing in common.
 They often feel underappreciated.
-No wonder the profession has its own day every 4th Monday of January — the Community Manager Appreciation Day.
+No wonder the profession has its own day every 4th Monday of January—the Community Manager Appreciation Day.

-Bonus Resource: The Inbound PR Strategy
+PR Resource: The Inbound PR Strategy

 Inbound vs Outbound